Maximizing your Social Security retirement benefits can help you achieve your financial goals.

 Social Security benefits can also be used to help fund retiree health care costs or pay for a long-term care insurance policy, both of which can be expensive even for those with a sizable nest egg.

-Also, knowing you will draw steady income from Social Security can free you to invest some of your retirement nest egg more aggressively than you would have otherwise, possibly generating higher gains.
-Unlike other potential sources of retirement income, such as drawing down from your own savings, Social Security provides a source of funds that are indexed to inflation and will last as long as you live.
+Also, knowing you will draw steady income from Social Security may free you to invest some of your retirement nest egg more aggressively than you would have otherwise, possibly generating higher gains.
+Unlike other potential sources of retirement income, such as drawing down from your own savings, Social Security provides a source of funds that are generally indexed to inflation and will last as long as you live.

 While no one has a crystal ball to see into the future, your personal situation should play into when you look to claim benefits.
 Health issues or other concerns about longevity may be a catalyst for some to claim their benefit sooner.